 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be \$16.00 per share.
+The initial public offering price is \$16.00 per share.
 Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "PSTX."